-Even families that put much effort into planning their future can overlook the immediate financial needs that follow the death of a loved one.
+Even families that put a lot of effort into planning their future can overlook the immediate financial needs that follow the death of a loved one.
 When the insured passes away, the death benefit kicks in soon thereafter, but before it can be allocated toward everyday expenses, the lingering matter of his or her final financial needs takes precedence.
-For many, this may merely include the cost of funeral expenses, burial and the like, which alone can amount to at least several thousand dollars.
+This may include the cost of funeral expenses and burial, which alone can amount to at least several thousand dollars.

 However, it may also extend to any outstanding medical bills, especially if the deceased was facing a serious medical condition in the end.
-Then there’s all the personal debt and other expenses.
-These would include credit card bills, mortgage loans and student loan debts, many of which simply pass down to the next of kin (likely also the life insurance beneficiary) at the time of death.
-Sure, your death benefit is intended to span your entire lifetime, but be sure it accounts for immediate expenses as well.
+Then there’s personal debt and other expenses such as credit card bills, mortgage loans and student loan debts, many of which simply pass down to the next of kin (likely also the life insurance beneficiary) at the time of death.
+Sure, your death benefit is intended to span your entire lifetime, but it accounts for immediate expenses as well.

 One of the best things you can do for your loved ones is to make sure they are protected and secure.

 Of course, one of the principal purposes of your life insurance policy is to compensate for any loss of annual wages that you currently contribute to your household and ensure that your family is provided for.
 In many cases, you may be the sole breadwinner for your family, or you might share this load with a spouse or significant other who could be thrust into financial strife without your assistance.